artisticar/artisticar.github.io/_posts/2020-02-11-Probably-Approximately-Correct.md

 <br>

-Assuming the sample $S$ is sampled from the distribution $D$ following the i.i.d assumption.
+Since we only have access to $S$, we often further assume that the sample $S$ is sampled from the distribution $D$ following the i.i.d assumption.

 **i.i.d. assumption**: